AddMorePower/publishing-pipeline/Long documentation/README.md

 > #### Be careful
 > Filling the `data` section with your own metadata won't mean that you will be able to later search for your entries with these metadata.
-> Obviously, NOMAD is not really aware of what you will input so the search tools already designed are not relying on what they don't know, here the content of the `data` section.
+> Obviously, NOMAD is not really aware of what you will input in the `data` section so the search tools already designed are not relying on what they don't know, here the content of the `data` section.
 > So be careful when you create your schema to not store only in the `data` section something that can be already handled by an other section.

 ### Data in JSON files
-If one go to an entry in central NOMAD, it is possible to export the content of an entry in the JSON format.
+If one goes to an entry in central NOMAD, it is possible to export the content of an entry in the JSON format.
 Once in an entry, you can navigate through the extracted metadata in the "Data" tab of the entry (see the screenshot below).

 ![alt text](../Images/data_tab.png)